How to file an Application for Leave and for Judicial review (Immigration)

 - 30 days from the date of filing the application if the applicant confirmed having received the tribunal’s written reasons for the decision

-- 30 days (+ 10 additional days to allow for the reception of decision from the tribunal) after either receiving the tribunal’s reasons or the tribunal’s notice that no reasons are available (further to the registry’s request)
+- 30 days after either receiving the tribunal’s reasons or the tribunal’s notice that no reasons are available (further to the registry’s request)

 Contents of the Applicant’s Record

 The pags of the record must be consecutively numbered and contain the following (in this order):

 - the written reasons of the tribunal or the notice of no reasons available